 SEQ dam levels

-As at Friday 16 April 2021, the current drinking water supply capacity of the SEQ Water Grid is 61.8%, which has neither increased nor decreased from 9 April 2021.
+As at Friday 30 July 2021, the current drinking water supply capacity of the SEQ Water Grid is 59.6%, which is a 0.2% decrease from 23 July 2021.
 The Grid makes up nearly 90% of South East Queensland’s total water storage volume.
 See below for further breakdowns.

 Please note dam level and rainfall data is updated daily.

 water volume (ML)

 |Baroon Pocket||56, 091 ML||92.0%||-1.0||1.3|

 |Lake Macdonald (Six Mile Creek)||8, 018 ML||100.0%||-0.3||0.6|